 Sellers may agree to provide owner financing because the monthly payments are a potential source of interest income.
 If the seller doesn’t need all their cash at the time of the sale, the long-term income may be attractive, particularly if you offer above-market interest.
 Additionally, you may find the sellers flexible with the terms, which can help keep the purchase manageable.

 Visio Lending is a national lender that offers 30-year term loans for up to 80% LTV.
 There is no seasoning or debt-to-income requirements and strong borrowers can get prequalified in minutes.

 There are three considerations when closing on small multi-family properties that are different from closing on single-family properties: 1) the title company or escrow agent should be familiar with small multi-unit deals; 2) the day of the month you close matters; and, 3) be sure to have security deposits transferred to you at closing.

 Most title companies or escrow agents can confidently handle the closing on a multi-family property.
 Yet, because rents and security deposits are involved, the closings are a bit more complicated; so, it doesn’t hurt to interview a few settlement companies to ensure you find ones with experience handling multi-family buildings.

 Security deposits should also be transferred to you at settlement.
 However, unlike rent which goes in your pocket, security deposits are merely yours to safeguard.
-Don’t make the mistake of using tenants’ security deposits as if it was your money.
-Security deposits technically belong to the tenants until they may be required for unpaid rent or damage.
+Don’t make the mistake of using tenants’ security deposits as if it were your money.
+Security deposits technically belong to the tenants unless they are required for unpaid rent or damage to the property.